 Kerry Poynter Biography

-Kerry has over a dozen years of experience working with LGBTQA students in higher education at a number of institutions including Duke University, Columbia University, and New York University.
+Kerry has over fifteen years of experience working with LGBTQIA+ students in higher education at a number of institutions including Duke University, Columbia University, and New York University.
 However, he began his career in the Midwest at Western Michigan University where he coordinated the LGBT Office as a graduate student and received his M.A. in Administration of College Student Affairs in Counselor Education & Counseling Psychology.
+He received a B.G.S.
+(Bachelor General Studies) from Ball State University in 1996 and is completing a Graduate Certificate in Women & Gender Studies from the University of Illinois Springfield.

 Among his experiences he has managed a 2500 sq. ft.
-LGBTQ location; coordinated four LGBTQ Safe Space Ally Programs; written and awarded a number of grants; conducted numerous trainings on LGBTQ and allied issues with faculty, staff, and students; assessed campus climates and services for LGBTQ people in fraternity/sorority life, residence life, health services, and human resources, among others; empowered students through peer education; and has lead advocacy efforts for more inclusive policies for transgender students.
+LGBTQIA+ location; coordinated four LGBTQIA+ Safe Space Ally Programs; written and awarded a number of grants; conducted numerous trainings on LGBTQIA+ and allied issues with faculty, staff, and students; assessed campus climates and services for LGBTQIA+ people in fraternity/sorority life, residence life, health services, and human resources, among others; empowered students through peer education; and has lead advocacy efforts for more inclusive policies for transgender students.

 Outside of his professional life, Kerry dreams of being a superstar DJ; loves extreme weather and thus would love to chase tornado’s; loves dinosaurs, sci fi, Captain Janeway & Seven of Nine from Star Trek: Voyager, and anything Star Wars; and is a bit of a tech geek.
-Check out his free electronic dance music DJ mixes “Club Kerry NYC” on iTunes.
+Check out his free electronic dance music DJ mixes “Club Kerry NYC” on your fave podcast app.

 Weiss, E. & Poynter, K. (2013).
 Femininity and masculinity: An exploration of the relative elements of gender identity.
 In M. Murphy, & E. Ribarsky (Eds.), Activities for Teaching Gender and Sexuality in the University Classroom, Lanham, MD: Roman & Littlefield.